ucg8j/blog/posts/test-driving-holo3-computer-use-agent.md

 This trace was not just an audit log.
 It was the development tool.
 Early traces showed repeated clicks, malformed actions, stale pages, premature exits, and missing context.
 Those failures became parser repair, action history, stale-page detection, loading guards, seeded knowledge, navigation policies, and deeper model-server health checks.

 I started with a regular interface to navigate to iron out the setup issues.
 But it then navigated this consistently with ease.
 So the next step was to setup something much harder.
-You can try to complete this yourself by opening the module here.

 This repository includes a small static training portal at `examples/holo_training_portal`.
 It deliberately exercises the patterns that shaped the agent: a launch button, persistent navigation, a disabled Next button, a timed media-like wait, quiz feedback, retry behavior, and a final completion screen.

-**TODO - fix the flow of the evolution of the basic tasks module, to the harder one.
-Also have a giphy for the completion of the easy one.
+You can [try the simple module here](/content/demos/holo-training-portal/).

 There is also a second, less standard demo at `examples/holo_canvas_portal`.
 It is closer to the difficult interfaces that motivated the CreateJS path: canvas-rendered controls, subtle hotspots, decoys, disabled canvas navigation, and a final canvas completion action.
+You can [try the complex canvas module here](/content/demos/holo-canvas-portal/).

 ![Holo agent completing a canvas-based training module](/content/images/holo-agent/holo-canvas-agent-demo.gif)